-- 5. Plaintiff is, and at all relevant times was, a citizen and resident of the State of Illinois and the United States and over the age of eighteen (18) years. - 6.
-Plaintiff was diagnosed with breast cancer in or around January 2021.
-She underwent a segmentectomy of her left breast on April 29, 2021, at SIH Memorial Hospital in Carbondale, Illinois, during which a BioZorb device was properly implanted by Dr. Heidi Gorsuch-Rafferty, MD.
+- 5. Plaintiff is, and at all relevant times was, a citizen and resident of the State of Louisiana and the United States and over the age of eighteen (18) years. - 6.
+Plaintiff was diagnosed with breast cancer in or around 2021.
+She underwent a localized partial mastectomy of her left breast on May 19, 2021 at Willis Knighton Health Center Pierremont, during which a BioZorb device was properly implanted by Dr. Julie Cupp, M.D.

 - 7. Plaintiff suffered from injuries at and around the site of the BioZorb device.
-Plaintiff suffers from chronic pain, soreness, swelling, and fluid buildup near the site of the BioZorb device.
-Plaintiff has underwent physical therapy as a result of the swelling and fluid buildup near the site of the BioZorb device.
+Plaintiff suffers from chronic pain, soreness, and swelling near the site of the BioZorb device.
 Plaintiff is actively seeking further treatment and anticipates the need for future surgery to remove the BioZorb device. - 8.
 As a result of the BioZorb implant, Plaintiff has been caused to have significant pain, disfigurement, and worry, leaving her permanently and physically scarred.
 Plaintiff's complications, disfigurement, and non-absorption are not warned of on the Instructions for Use but were risks Defendant knew, or should have known, and failed to disclose to physicians and patients.